Stem Cell Treatment for degenerative disc disease DDD back pain

 Treatment for Multilevel Degenerative Disc Disease

 • Over-the-counter pain medications & muscle relaxants can help treat temporary acute pain.
-Over long term use, these medications can cause serious side effects or be addictive so they must be used with extreme caution and sporadically as needed
+Over long-term use, these medications can cause serious side effects or be addictive, so they must be used with extreme caution and sporadically as needed.

 • Epidural steroid injections can be administered to reduce pain signals and inflammation.
-EDI injections are a temporary solution can be injected directly into the space surrounding the spine
+EDI injections are a temporary solution that can be injected directly into the space surrounding the spine

 Treatment for Spinal Stenosis & Disc Space Narrowing